szabolcs-cs/polycurve/README.md

 ## Summary

-An algorithm that can fit a polynomial curve to noisy points.
-It supports any polynomial order (1=linear, 2=quadratic, etc.):
+Fits a polynomial curve to noisy points.
+Similar to LOWESS.
+It supports any polynomial `order` (1→linear, 2→quadratic, etc.):

 ![Polynomial orders 1-5](orders.svg)